j-d-carmichael/boats/README.md

 ## BOATS CLI

-Writing yaml files for BOATS is easier that with a single file, but to make writing BOATS yml files even easier there is now a BOATS CLI tool:
+Writing yaml files for BOATS is easier than managing a single file, but to make writing BOATS yml files even easier... there is now a BOATS CLI tool:

 https://www.npmjs.com/package/@acrontum/boats-cli